Lakeland Social Security Attorney Helps You With SSDI Appeals

 You may be feeling disheartened since the denial of your Social Security disability claim.
 While it may seem easier to just drop the effort you may have a very good chance of obtaining benefits upon appeal.
 The reality is that the Social Security Administration denies the vast majority of initial claims for benefits.
 This happens for a number of reasons.
 Perhaps the person reviewing your application didn’t have access to all of the necessary medical records and therefore didn’t understand the extent of your disability.
 On the other hand, perhaps the administrator simply made an error.
 These and many other possibilities may have led to your claim being denied.

-Work with Lakeland Social Security Disability Lawyers to Improve Your Odds
+Work with a Lakeland Social Security Disability Lawyer to Improve Your Odds

 The good news is that you do have the right to appeal this decision, which means that you may still receive the disability benefits to which you are entitled.
 However, it’s important to realize that the appeal process is neither quick nor easy.
-Appealing requires a great deal of time and effort, and although it is possible to do it yourself you are much more likely to be successful if you work with an attorney.
-Lakeland Social Security disability lawyers can review your application and all other pertinent documents.
-Their experience with Social Security claims makes them singularly well qualified to help you determine whether or not it is worth it for you to pursue an appeal.
-Their assistance will certainly make the appeals process more efficient.
+Appealing requires a great deal of time and effort, and although it is possible to do it yourself you are much more likely to be successful if you work with a knowledgeable attorney such as seasoned Lakeland Social Security disability lawyer Nora Leto at Kaylor, Kaylor & Leto, P.A.
+Ms. Leto can review your application and all other pertinent documents.
+Our firm’s experience with Social Security claims makes us singularly well qualified to help you determine whether or not it is worth it for you to pursue an appeal.
+Our assistance will certainly make the appeals process more efficient.
 However, it’s important to realize that no attorney can guarantee a certain outcome for your appeal.

 How Your Attorney Helps You Decide

-Lakeland Social Security Attorneys Decode Your Notice of Denial
+Lakeland Social Security Attorney Decodes Your Notice of Denial

 Factors That May Affect the Success of Your Appeal